emustudio/emuStudio/README.markdown

 [emuStudio](http://emustudio.sf.net), a software-based computer emulation platform\*.

 This project has been the first attempt of creating the emuStudio (it was called emu8 in that time).
 After time passed, the emulator was enhanced.
-The CPU emulator of the Intel 8080 processor was segregated to be a first emuStudio plug-in.
+The CPU emulator of the Intel 8080 processor was separated to be a first emuStudio plug-in.
 Features include:

 * Interpetation as emulation technique,